iterate-ch/docs/_sources/Mountain_Duck/Issues.md.txt

 Please refer to [Maximum Path Length Limitation](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation).

 **Multiple File Versions**<br/>
 This is expected behavior within the *Online* mode as Windows Explorer will first create an empty file followed by writing to the file.
 Due to this process, you'll see two versions within the versioning on your server.
-Within the *Smart Synchronization* mode the empty file won't be synced and the uppload is deferred until the file has been fully copied.
+Within the *Smart Synchronization* mode the empty file won't be synced and the upload is deferred until the file has been fully copied.

 **Windows Search Indexer**<br/>
 The Windows Search indexer does not work on networks drives.

 **Windows sessions**<br/>
 Mountain Duck requires an interactive user logon session.
 This separation is done to ensure that each in a multi-user scenario has access to all available Windows drive letters (Otherwise this would be limited to 26 drive letters, shared across all users).
 Bookmarks are mounted in your regular and elevated user session only - there is no way for other logged-in users or non-interactive services to access your drive.
 There are no persistent mounts created for anyone to use and cannot work across user sessions - mounts for user A are not visible nor accessible by user B even on the same machine.